-Artisan has an agreement to serve as the investment adviser to Artisan Global Funds, with which certain of Artisan employees are affiliated.
-Under the terms of these agreements, a fee is paid based on an annual percentage of the average daily net assets of each fund ranging from 0.75% to 1.80%.
+Artisan has an agreement to serve as the investment manager to Artisan Global Funds, with which certain Artisan employees are affiliated.
+Under the terms of these agreements, a fee is paid based on an annual percentage of the average daily net assets of each fund ranging from 0.75% to 1.75%.
 Artisan reimburses each sub-fund of Artisan Global Funds to the extent that sub-fund's expenses, not including Artisan's fee, exceed certain levels, which range from 0.10% to 0.20%.
 In addition, Artisan may voluntarily waive fees or reimburse any of the Artisan Global Funds for other expenses.
 The directors of Artisan Global Funds who are affiliated with Artisan receive no compensation from the funds.
-At December 31, 2015 and December 31, 2014, accounts receivable included \$1.3 million due from Artisan Global Funds.
+At December 31, 2016 and December 31, 2015, accounts receivable included \$1.8 million and \$1.3 million due from Artisan Global Funds.